content-management-on-rails/cmor-legacy/README.md

 # (C)ontent (m)anagement (o)n (r)ails a.k.a Seymore - Let's you see more and makes your content²!

-CMOR is a content management system for ruby on rails.git
+CMOR is a content management system for ruby on rails.
+It is highlgy extensible and embraces the usage of engines.

-## Usage
-How to use my plugin.

 ## Architecture